 Zinc oxide doesn’t have any of the issues petrochemicals do.
 Zinc oxide (by itself) has the most effective absorption capabilities across the entire UVA/UVB spectrums.

 Zinc oxide is made from the critical mineral nutrient zinc.
-Like all the ingredients in Waxhead sunscreens, zinc oxide is biochemically identical to the building blocks used by human and animal systems.
+Like all the ingredients in Waxhead skincare, zinc oxide is biochemically identical to the building blocks used by human and animal systems.

 If you only care about not getting sunburn, petrochemical brands can deliver.
 But if you actually want to protect your long term health and reduce your risk of skin cancer, only zinc oxide* is the answer.